bids-standard/bids-specification/src/04-modality-specific-files/07-behavioral-experiments.md

 ## RECOMMENDED metadata

+In addition of the metadata:

+- RECOMMENDED for side-car JSON files for [tabular data](../02-common-principles.md#tabular-data),

-In addition of the metadata REQUIRED for some data that can be found in the `beh` folder (for example `SamplingFrequency` and `StartTime` for `*_<physio|stim>.tsv.gz` files), it is RECOMMENDED to add the following metadata to the JSON files of this folder.
+- REQUIRED for some data that can be found in the `beh` folder (for example `SamplingFrequency` and `StartTime` for `*_<physio|stim>.tsv.gz` files),

+it is RECOMMENDED to add the following metadata to the JSON files of this folder:

 {{ MACROS___make_metadata_table(
    {